Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 Vary the colors and arrangements

-Arrange your skewers harmoniously on a pretty platter or wooden board.
-Play with contrasts by alternating skewers in red/green tones (tomato, basil) with others that are more yellow/orange (cheese, melon, carrot), for example.
+Arrange your skewers harmoniously on a pretty tray or wooden board, then play on the contrasts by alternating skewers in red/green tones (tomato, basil) with others that are more yellow/orange (cheese, melon, carrot) for example.

 Accompaniment and staging

-Consider serving small dipping sauces alongside your skewers for an extra touch of indulgence.
-For example, a bowl of pesto for dipping caprese skewers, a small dish of tzatziki for grilled vegetable skewers, or a lemon yogurt (or tahini) sauce for falafels.
+Consider serving small dipping sauces alongside your skewers for even more enjoyment, such as a bowl of pesto for dipping caprese skewers, a ramekin of tzatziki for grilled vegetable skewers, or a lemon yogurt (or tahini) sauce for falafels.

 Vary the height by sticking some skewers vertically onto a support (half a cabbage or a grapefruit covered with aluminum foil, like an appetizer hedgehog) to create volume on the table.